Religious Studies

 Entry requirements: None

-Optional Theme – [All pupils] Theories & Problems of Ethics – Pupils explore the principles, which underpin moral action as well as the application of morality in areas of medical technology, environmental issues and the responsibility of wealth.
+Pupils explore the principles which underpin moral action as well as the application of morality in areas of medicine, equality, business and wealth.

 ACTIVITIES AND SOCIETIES